 1.2 E-Verify: The Web-Based Verification Companion to Form I-9

-Since verification of the employment authorization and identity of new hires became law in 1986, Form I-9 has been the foundation of the verification process.
-To improve the accuracy and integrity of this process, USCIS operates an electronic employment confirmation system called E-Verify.
+Form I-9 has been the foundation of the verification process since 1986, when employers began verifying the employment authorization and identity of new hires under IRCA.
+To improve the accuracy and integrity of this process, USCIS operates an electronic employment eligibility confirmation system called E-Verify.

-E-Verify is a system that provides access to federal databases to help employers confirm the employment authorization of new hires.
-E-Verify is free and can be used by employers in all 50 states, as well as the District of Columbia, Puerto Rico, Guam, the U.S. Virgin Islands, and the Commonwealth of the Northern Mariana Islands.
+E-Verify is a web-based system that allows employers and other participants to confirm the eligibility of their newly hired employees to work in the U.S. by electronically matching information on the employee’s Form I-9 against records available to the Social Security Administration and DHS.
+E-Verify is free and is available to participants in all 50 states, as well as the District of Columbia, Puerto Rico, Guam, the U.S. Virgin Islands, and the Commonwealth of the Northern Mariana Islands.

-Employers who participate in E-Verify must complete Form I-9 for each newly hired employee in the United States.
-E-Verify employers may accept any document or combination of documents on Form I-9, but if the employee chooses to present a List B and C combination, the List B (identity only) document must have a photograph.
+Employers who participate in E-Verify still must complete Form I-9 for each newly hired employee in the United States.
+E-Verify participants may accept any combination of documents from the Lists of Acceptable Documents on Form I-9, but if the employee chooses to present a List B and C combination, the List B (identity only) document must have a photograph.

-After completing a Form I-9 for your new employee, create a case in E-Verify that includes information from Sections 1 and 2 of Form I-9.
+If you participate in E-Verify, after completing a Form I-9 for your new employee, you must create a case in E-Verify that includes information from Sections 1 and 2 of the employee’s Form I-9.
 After creating the case, you will receive a response from E-Verify regarding the employment authorization of the employee.
-In some cases, E-Verify will provide a response indicating a tentative nonconfirmation of the employee’s employment authorization.
-This does not necessarily mean that the employee is unauthorized to work in the United States.
+In some cases, E-Verify will provide a response indicating a Tentative Nonconfirmation (TNC).
+This does not necessarily mean the employee is unauthorized to work in the United States.
 Rather, it means that E-Verify is unable to immediately confirm the employee’s authorization to work.
-In the case of a tentative nonconfirmation, you must notify the employee, and an employee who wishes to contest a tentative nonconfirmation result should contact the appropriate agency (DHS or the Social Security Administration) within the prescribed time periods.
+In the case of a TNC, you must notify the employee.
+If the employee wishes to take action to resolve a TNC result, the employee should contact the appropriate agency (DHS and/or the Social Security Administration) within the prescribed time period stated in the Referral Date Confirmation that you will provide to the employee, and as described in the E-Verify User Manual.

 E-Verify strengthens the Form I-9 employment eligibility verification process that all employers, by law, must follow.
-By adding E-Verify to the existing Form I-9 process, employers can benefit from knowing that it has taken an additional constructive step toward maintaining a legal workforce.
+By adding E-Verify to the existing Form I-9 process, participants can benefit from knowing that they have taken an additional constructive step toward maintaining a legal workforce.

 On Nov.
 14, 2008, the Civilian Agency Acquisition Council and the Defense Acquisition Regulations Council issued a final rule amending the Federal Acquisition Regulation (FAR) (FAR case 2007-013, Employment Eligibility Verification).
-This regulation was originally scheduled to be effective on Jan.
-15, 2009, but the effective date was delayed until Sept.
-8, 2009.
 The regulation requires contractors with a federal contract that contains a FAR E-Verify clause to use E-Verify for their new hires and all employees (existing and new) assigned to the contract.
 Federal contracts issued on or after Sept.
 8, 2009, as well as older contracts that have been modified may contain the FAR E-Verify clause.

 Federal contractors who have a federal contract that contains the FAR E-Verify clause must follow special rules when completing and updating Form I-9.
-For more in- formation, please see the E-Verify Supplemental Guide for Federal Contractors available at uscis.gov/e-verify.
+For more information, please see the E-Verify Supplemental Guide for Federal Contractors available at e-verify.gov.